Live Stream Chat Moderation: 5 Ways to Create a Safe & Enjoyable Video Experience

 To keep your users happy, they have to feel confident that their information and privacy are protected.
 To build an application that your users will keep coming back to, it needs the right functions and features to ensure their safety — functions that let them control how other users interact with them and find them on your application and features, like third-party authentication, that make it convenient for them to use your application.

-Stream's video calling API makes safety a top priority and features full end-to-end encryption.
+Stream's video calling and livestreaming APIs make safety a top priority and feature full end-to-end encryption.
 With Stream's API, you can fully customize it to be up to your audience's security standards.
 Plus, all video calls through Stream's API are SOC 2, HIPAA, and ISO 27001 compliant.
+Just as important, it gives you the flexibility to add the moderation tools and privacy features your audience expects.